 It all comes down to fees, market volatility and personal preference.
 I truly don’t mind being available for someone who needs advice so I didn’t set myself to be able to sell something to everyone I meet.
 My mentors in the business are extremely ethical advisors with decades of experience and they sell variable annuities.
 There’s no reason for me to sell them when I have better strategies within my specialty and I have a good recommendation for an advisor when a VA is the perfect option.

 Educate yourself at Annuity Straight Talk and let me know if you need more.
 If you really want a variable annuity I’ll send you to someone who will get you the best available.

-Podcast about Why I Don’t Sell Variable Annuities
+Episode 42: Why I Don’t Sell Variable Annuities